-According to the Kazakhstan Law "On Mandatory Social Insurance" dated 26 December 2019, the item subject to social deductions for employees and persons who have other remunerable work (elected, appointed or approved) is the employer's expenses paid by the employer in the form of income as remuneration, except for the income that is not subject to social deductions payable to the fund.
+According to the Kazakhstan Code No. 224-VII "Social Code of the Republic of Kazakhstan" dated 20 April 2023 ("Social Code"), the item subject to social deductions for employees and persons who have other remunerable work (elected, appointed or approved) is the employer's expenses paid by the employer in the form of income as remuneration, except for the income that is not subject to social deductions payable to the fund.

-The social contribution rate for the participants of the mandatory social insurance system is \geq than 3.5% of 1 MS and \leq than 3.5% of 7 MS.
+The social contribution rate for the participants of the mandatory social insurance system is ≥ than 3.5% of 1 MS and ≤ than 3.5% of 7 MS.